8-year-old Florida girl dies months after being dared to drinking boiling water from a straw

 In May, DCF received two reports on the girl.
 One was to report the boiling water incident once again, the other was over concerns that the girl was not being properly supervised.

-DCF shows five other investigations were launched between 2009 and 2016, involving allegations of domestic violence between the mother and her "respective paramour."
+DCF shows 5 other investigations were launched between 2009 and 2016, involving allegations of domestic violence between the mother and her "respective paramour."

 The department's Critical Incident Rapid Response Team will be looking into her death because one of the reports in 2017 yielded proof of either abuse or neglect.
 Records do not show which investigation that was.